Skip to main content

 The next step is using skills to create “routines.”
 Routines are simply a number of commands and skills grouped together and triggered by a single command.

-Let’s say Christmas is approaching, and you want to be able to make the living room cozy without having to walk around to turn lights on and off.
+Let’s say Christmas is approaching, and you want to make the living room cozy without having to walk around to turn lights on and off.
 Providing your lights are either Alexa-enabled smart lights or plugged into a smart plug, you could create a routine where you say, “Alexa, Merry Christmas!” and then Alexa will:

 • Turn off the main overhead light.